Expert-Guided Inverse Optimization for Convex Constraint Inference: Mitigating Inverse Problem Complexity

 \begin{definition} The tangent half-space $\cC$ to the sublevel set of $f(\bx;\bc)$ at $\bx^0$ is defined as

-\end{definition} Note that solving $\underset{\bx \in \cX}{\text{minimize }} f(\bx;\bc)$ to optimality is equivalent to finding $\bx^0$ that satisfies these variational inequality conditions in $\cC$.
-Simplified schematics of a sublevel set and its tangent half-space are shown in Figure~\ref{fig:sublevelset1}.
+\end{definition} Simplified schematics of a sublevel set and its tangent half-space are shown in Figure~\ref{fig:sublevelset1}.
 It can be seen that if $f(\bx;\bc)$ is linear, the tangent half-space is equivalent to the sublevel set of $f(\bx;\bc)$ at $\bx^0$, i.e., $\cC=\cV$.
 In the rest of this paper, we use $\cC$ to denote the tangent half-space of the sublevel set of $f(\bx;\bc)$ at $\bx^0$, for brevity.